Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 A thread is a fundamental uinit of execution within an application: A running application consists of at least one thread.
 Each thread has its own stack and runs independently from the application’s other threads.
 By default, threads share their resources, such as file handles or memory.
 Problems can occur when access to shared resources is not properly controlled.
 Data corruption is a common side effect of having two threads simultaneously write data to the same block of memory, for example.
 On most systems, threads are created and managed by the operating system: These are called native threads or kernel-level threads.

 Because the number of threads that can be executed at any given instant is limited by the number of cores in the computer, the operating system rapidly switches from thread to thread,  giving each thread a small window of time to run.
 This is known as preemptive threading, because the operating system can suspend a thread’s execution at any point to let another thread run.
 (A cooperative model requires a thread to explicitly take some action to suspend its own execution and let other threads run.)
 Suspending one thread so another can start to run is referred to as a context switch.

+Threads in Java have their own stack but they share the same heap, so we can share data between them - in that sense when using the observer pattern an object doesn't have a "thread" or a "heap", they will be changed by the thread executing that code.

 ### System vs User
 A system thread is created and managed by the system.
 The first (main) thread of an application is a system thread, and the application often exits when the first thread terminates.